Xonshiz/anime-dl/ReadMe.md

 ### Reporting Issues
 PLEASE RUN THIS SCRIPT IN A COMMAND LINE (as mentioned in the Usage section) AND DON'T SAY THAT `THE SCRIPT CLOSED TOO QUICK, I COULDN'T SEE`.

-If you're here to make suggestions, please follow the basic syntax to post a request :
+If you're here to report an issue, please follow the basic syntax to post a request :

 **Subject** : Error That You Get.